ceramic-mug/ceramic-mug.github.io/_posts/2023-04-15-Hopeandfuture.md

 So agrees the preacher
 In old Ecclesiaste;
 Vanity of vanities!
 All must be
 If all was up to you and me.
+So what is there to do?
+Throw up the hands,
+Lay down the head,
+And mourn the gloomy night?
+Where now can hope
+And future both be found?
+Where from wrong
+Can we find right?
+Where can we, if blind,
+Find healing for our sight
+And walk together towards
+A new day's light?

 But wait, and look:
 Do you, too, see